bb010g/RivalsOfAetherEasyModding/README.md

 - Replace again!

 Also worth noting that if your sprites are modded it will extract the modded sprites when you rip from the exe.

+## Formatting for mod compatible with mod easy installer (For version 1.2 and up)
+- Root, this is you actual mod folder and what they select when they want to install the mod.
+Name it whatever you want.
+    - sprites, put all modded sprites (to reduce file size only include the ones you changed)
+    - audio, put all modded audio in here (to reduce file size only include the ones you changed) That is it! if you set it up like that they just have to select the root folder (whatever you called it) under the Game > Install Mod option to install.